Food / Food is Medicine

 Overview

-Good food is the cornerstone of good health.
-Yet many Americans, especially in BIPOC and low-income communities, lack access to affordable, nutritious food.
+Access to affordable, nutritious food is crucial for good health, yet many Americans, particularly in under-resourced communities, face barriers.
 The result?
-A $1.1 trillion healthcare bill for diet-related diseases — equal to all the money we currently spend on the food itself.
+A $1.1 trillion healthcare bill for diet-related diseases — equal to all the money we currently spend on food itself.

-Food is Medicine programs, like produce prescriptions and medically tailored meals, use food-based interventions to help prevent, manage, and treat diet-related diseases.
-Integrating nutrition into our healthcare system would enable doctors to prescribe healthy food, reducing the need for invasive health services, and lowering healthcare costs.
+Food is Medicine programs, including produce prescriptions and medically tailored meals, use food-based interventions to help prevent, manage, and treat diet-related diseases.
+Integrating nutrition into our healthcare system would enable doctors to prescribe healthy food, reducing the need for invasive health services while lowering healthcare costs.

 Existing and emerging data show that improved nutrition delivered via FIM interventions can improve health outcomes while reducing costs.